 The overview of the story and plot of Puella Magi Madoka Magica is for Star Wars fans who aren't into anime and have never seen the anime.
 Although Madoka Magica is well known among the anime community, it has never been aired on the Toonami Adult Swim block to receive mainstream attention from non-anime fans.

 Setting the Stage for Newcomers to Madoka Magica

 Anakin Skywalker, the Hero With No Fear, brave Jedi Knight and best friend of Obi-Wan Kenobi, begins to have dreams about his secret wife, Padmé Amidala dying in childbirth.
 In a desperate attempt to save her life, he turns to Palpatine, the secret Sith Lord Darth Sidious, searching for a way to save her from certain death.

-She spends time with her friends, Sayaka MIki and Hitomi Shizuki.
+She spends time with her friends, Sayaka Miki, and Hitomi Shizuki.
 One day, a mysterious transfer student named Homura Akemi arrives at her school.
-And in a mysterious conversation, Homura told Madoka to treasure the life she currently lives, her friend and family, and admonishes her not to change her life for anything.
+And in a mysterious conversation, Homura told Madoka to treasure the life she currently lives, her friends and family, and admonishes her not to change her life for anything.
 To stay as she is, forever.
 Later on that day, she discovers an injured bunny-cat like creature called Kyubey, who is being hunted down by Homura for unknown reasons.
-She and her friend Sayaka Miki rescued from a Witch's labryinth by Mami Tomoe, a Magical Girl.
+She and her friend Sayaka Miki rescued from a Witch's labyrinth by Mami Tomoe, a Magical Girl.